 - 1) Didactic: Students will participate in an initial orientation that introduces the student to the clinics.
 Specific topics to be covered throughout the year will include local resources available to the underserved populations, public health concerns of the population, and multidisciplinary efforts to improve the health status of groups of individuals.
-The didactic needs of the student will depend on the project chosen by the student, as negotiated with student managers and the faculty coordinator. - 2) Clinical: During the course, students will provide care to patients under the supervision of a physician assistant or attending physician and receive case-specific teaching as is appropriate for the patients seen.
+The didactic needs of the student will depend on the project chosen by the student, as negotiated with student managers and the faculty coordinator/mentors. - 2) Clinical: During the course, students will provide care to patients under the supervision of a physician assistant, nurse practitioner attending physician, or other clinical faculty member and receive case-specific teaching as is appropriate for the patients seen.